-One of the top needed jobs is working as an HVAC technician.
-Learn more about what they do, how to become one and about how much you can expect to earn.
+One of the top needed careers is working as an HVAC technician.
+Learn more about what they do, how to become one and about how much you can expect to make.

-What Is an HVAC Technician?
+What Is a Professional HVAC Technician?

 - Air conditioners